kstenerud/streamux/streamux-specification.md

 #### Length and ID Bits: Min, Max, Recommended

 These fields negotiate how many bits will be used for the length and ID fields in [message chunk headers](#message-header-encoding).
 Minimum values are capped at 15 to simplify processing and make a number of edge cases impossible.
 A peer must not set a `max` value to be smaller than its corresponding `min` value.
-Its `recommended` value must be within its own valid range `min` to `max` (unless it is the wildcard value `31`).
+Its `recommended` value must be within its own valid range `min` to `max` (unless it is the "wildcard" value `31`).
 Invalid values automatically cause negotiation to fail.

+#### Recommended Wildcard Value

+Recommended values may also be set to the "wildcard" value `31`, which defers to the other peer's recommended value.

 ### Negotiation Phase